spencertipping/tau/README.md

 τ implements an eager dataflow GC that deallocates ψs as soon as nobody depends on their ξ outputs.
 Destroying a ψ frees all of its global resources, including C++ data structures and any inbound ξs, which may in turn cause more ψs to be freed.

 This τ GC corresponds to a signal exponentially decaying below the noise floor in the 𝓛 metaphor.
+At that point we quantize it to zero and it vanishes from computation.

 ## Language model
-τ programs are written as a series of compositional dataflow equations that involve associative channel-vector transformations.
+τ programs are written as a series of compositional dataflow equations that involve associative ξ-vector transformations called Γs.

 + [Ξ](doc/Xi.md): monomorphic, immutable cables of ξs
 + [Γ](doc/Gamma.md): polymorphic, immutable Ξ transformers
 + [Ψ](doc/Psi.md): monomorphic stream transformers
 + [φ](doc/phi.md): parser combinators

 These are compiler objects, meaning that they don't actually contain live resources.
-Instead, Γs are functions that take Ξs as inputs and return Ξs as outputs, constructing native resources in the process.
+Instead, Γs are functions that take Ξs as inputs and return Ξs as outputs, constructing any required native resources in the process.

 Ξs have a relatively complex state space including a stack of ξ duplexes, variable bindings, and keyed sidecar ξs.
 Structurally, Ξ acts as an interpreter state for Γs, which are applied concatenatively.